1955 Nickel Value Checker: Errors List, “D” & No Mint Mark Worth

 10. How do I tell if my 1955 nickel has Full Steps?

-Examine the base of Monticello on the reverse of your coin — look for the horizontal lines representing the building’s front steps.
+Look at the base of Monticello on the reverse.
 Under at least 5x magnification, count the fully separated, unbroken steps from one side to the other.
-If five or more steps are distinct, clear, and uninterrupted across the full width of the coin, your coin may qualify for the Full Steps designation.
+If five or more steps are distinct, clear, and uninterrupted across the full width, your coin may qualify for FS.

-Any mushiness, merging, or weakness in any part of the step area disqualifies the coin.
-Only professional third-party grading services like PCGS or NGC can officially certify the FS designation — and that certification can transform a $2 coin into a $500 to $12,000 coin.
+Any mushiness, merging, or weakness anywhere in the step area disqualifies it.
+Only PCGS or NGC can officially certify the FS designation — and that certification can transform a $2 coin into a $500 to $12,000 coin.